Help Center / Troubleshooting

 • If not: Proceed to the next step.

-Mode DMX address
+Compare mode Compare DMX address

 3. Which fixture profile are you using?
 If a fixture’s behavior differs from the Preview, the cause is often found in the fixture profile.